riryrizkiyah/Labor-Classification/README.md

 - Classification Modelling

 ## Benefit
-- As a basis for formulating general policies related to labor in North Mollucas.
+- As a basis for formulating general policies related to labor in Northen Maluku Province.
 - Helping local policy maker to map out any programs for overcoming unemployment in the regions.

 ## Expected Outcomes
-- Know the employment characteristic in Northen Maluku
+- Know the employment characteristic in Northen Maluku Province.
-- Know the unemployment and underemployment characteristic in Northen Maluku
+- Know the unemployment and underemployment characteristic in Northen Maluku Province.
 - Know the charactristic of working age population not in the labor force who are in schools, doing housekeeping, others, exclude personal activity.